Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Remember that being intimate will not stimulate the cancer to come back or grow.

-Keep an open mind about learning new ways to achieve sexual pleasure for you and your partner.
+Keep an open mind about learning new ways to have sexual pleasure for you and your partner.

-Clear communication with your partner and doctor are key to maintaining satisfaction with sexual intimacy despite the changes cancer may cause.
+Clear communication with your partner and doctor are key to feeling good about sexual intimacy even with the changes cancer may cause.

-Remember, it can be normal, at least for a time, to experience a lack of desire for sex during cancer treatment.
+Remember, it can be normal, at least for a time, to lose the desire for sex during and after cancer treatment.

-Explore different ways of expressing love (hugging and holding, stroking and caressing, talking).
+Explore different ways of expressing love.
+This might be hugging and holding, stroking and caressing, or talking.

 Find humor where you can.